John-Brandon/Beach_Poo_Bot/README.md

 After downloading the data, the bot compares the latest sample time-date with that from the previous download, and thus determines if a new sample has been posted.

 If a new sample has been posted, the bot tweets updated data for Ocean Beach at Lincoln Way (i.e. *E. coli* counts per 100ml).
 A second tweet is also sent with the "Open" or "Posted" status for sampling locations along Ocean Beach and into the mouth of SF Bay.
-The bot does not tweet if no new samples have been posted.
+The bot does not tweet if no new samples have been postedi (*i.e.* the bot works quietly in the background until it detects a status update).

 The main code for the bot is written in `R`.
 See the code files for additional comments and details: `./R/ScrapePoo.R` (data processing); `./R/GetBeachStatus.R` (web-scraping)  and `./R/TweetShit.R` (to interface with Twitter's API).

 The program can be scripted in Bash by executing `./R/rShellScript.sh` To replicate this, you would need to edit the `*.sh` file to include your paths.